 It provides a secure way to establish a connection between your local computer and a remote server, allowing you to execute commands, transfer files, and perform administrative tasks on the remote machine.

-If you want your website to run as fast as ours, consider trying Cloudways.
-Their powerful cloud infrastructure and optimized stack deliver exceptional performance.
-Free migration!In simpler terms, SSH is like a magic tunnel that enables you to control another computer as if you were sitting right in front of it.
+Join our free Linux training and discover the power of open-source technology.
+Enhance your skills and boost your career!
+Learn Linux for Free!In simpler terms, SSH is like a magic tunnel that enables you to control another computer as if you were sitting right in front of it.
 It’s widely used by system administrators, developers, and anyone who needs secure remote access to their machines.

 Check this post to learn about which ssh key is secure.